Marclie/SuaveStateScanner/README.md

   in the form [emin, emax] specifying inclusive lower and upper bounds on energies.
 By default all available energies will be included in analysis/output unless eBounds is specified otherwise. (default: None)

+* `eWidth` - The 'eWidth' parameter defines the energy width for valid energies to swap with current state at a point.
+   This parameter is optional and must be a positive float.
+If this parameter is not provided, the default value 'None' will be used, meaning there is no limit to the energy width. (default: None)

 * `keepInterp` - The 'keepInterp' parameter defines whether to keep the interpolated missing points in the output file.
    This parameter is optional and must be a boolean.
 If this parameter is not provided, the default value 'False' will be used.
 Note: if this parameter is set to True, the missing points will not be identified